 Whatever you need to hear—and whether or not you believe it—tell it to yourself over and over and over again.
+You will see results.

 Imposter Syndrome doesn’t stand a chance when you are putting words to paper.
 A filter comes off.
 If you journal stream-of-consciousness style, you spit out those demons.
 Through some form of magic comes reality.

 Often times I “wake-up” mid-writing to see something I’ve just penned is ludicrous, and as I continue to break it down, I begin to take hold of who I am again.